AndreasMadsen/luajit/README.md

 To manipulate the state use the following methods:

-* [Compile Methods](#Compile-Methods) - Compile and run a string or file.
+* [Execution Methods](#Compile-Methods) - Compile and run a string or file.
 * [Global Operators](#Global-Operators) - Read and write the global table.
 * [Stack Operators](#Stack-Operators) - Push, pop, manipulate and read the Lua stack.

-### Compile Methods
+### Execution Methods

-Both methods compiles and run the code.
-When this is done the callback is called.
+Both `LuaState.doFile` and `LuaState.doString` compiles and run the code.
+When this is done you can call a function using `LuaState.call`.

+All these functions will report any error (compile or runtime) as the first argument in the callback.
+If there was an error the error message will also have been poped from the Lua stack, this is to allow you to easily propergate the error object without worrying about leaking the error message.

-In case of errors (compile or runtime) the first argument in the callback will be an error object, otherwise it is `null`.
+If everything went fine then the first argument will be `null`.

 * `LuaState.doFile(filepath, callback)` - Wraps `luaL_dofile` and reports error.
 * `LuaState.doString(code, callback)` - Wraps `luaL_dostring` and reports error.
+* `LuaState.call(params, returns, callback)` - Wraps `lua_pcall` and reports error.

 ### Global Operators